Four lab grown diamonds of different shapes, including round, oval and emerald cuts.

 Can lab grown diamonds be GIA certified?

 Lab diamonds can and should be certified, to make them worth your money.
 The GIA certifies both natural and lab diamonds, along with another reliable grading laboratory, IGI.
 A lab diamond certified by GIA or IGI may cost a little more than other diamonds, but you can be certain the diamond you receive is the quality you pay for - whereas other graders may over-grade to generate greater profit, leaving you with a lacklustre stone at an unreasonably high price.
 IGI is regarded as the best certification for lab grown diamonds, as they offer a more thorough report on lab diamond grades, unlike GIA which give a slightly more general range of the diamond’s grade.
-At Queensmith, we only work with IGI and GIA artificial diamonds.
+At Queensmith, we only work with IGI and GIA man made diamonds and natural diamonds.

 We’re here to help